gregecmaregec/gregecmaregec.github.io/_pages/osai-terms-and-conditions.md

 <br>

-OSAI is my implementation of serving open source LLMs through the internet with a privacy-first approach.
-No log on is required, your data is not stored or shared to third parties by me.
-The only cookie used is for setting the theme between white and dark, completely local.
+OSAI is my implementation of serving open source AIs through the internet with a privacy-first approach.
+No log on is required, your data is encrypted, is not stored or shared to third parties and is inaccessible even by me.
+The only cookie used is for setting the theme between white and dark, stored locally on your machine.
 <br>
 <br>
 <br>